C-Rella/Cost-sensitive-parametric-model/README.md

-# cspc
+# Cost-sensitive parameter estimation

-Cost-sensitive parameter estimation
+The repository contains the function cs_parameter_estimation, with the implementation in R of the loss function minimizer estimation.